 Type of event: Training

-The Dimensions of Faith Development Training will be offered in an online format on Wednesdays, October 28, November 4, 11, and 18, 11:30 – 1:00pm EST. This training will be led by Natalie Briscoe, religious educator and Co-Lead of the Southern Region’s Congregational Life Staff Team, and Nancy Combs-Morgan, religious educator and Congregational Life Consultant in the Mid-America Region.
+The Unitarian Universalist Theology Renaissance Module will be offered online January 20 and 27 and February 3, 10, 17, and 24, 2021, 1:00 – 3:00pm EST. This training will be led by Rev. Emily DeTar Birt and Patricia Infante, Master Level Religious Educator and Congregational Life Consultant in the Central East Region.
 Registration is limited to 15 participants and the fee is $175.
-The registration deadline is October 14.
+The registration deadline is January 6, 2021.

-The Dimensions of Faith Development Training is an online learning experience comprised of four 1.5-hour webinars with reading and other assignments for each session.
+This module is an online learning experience comprised of six two-hour webinars (sessions) with reading and assignments for each.
 Credit will be offered for full participation in the module.
 Full participation includes:

-- Submission of final evaluation within a week of the ending of the training.
+• Submission of a final module evaluation within a week after the module ends.

 The webinar platform is Zoom, which you can download from Zoom.
 In order to register and access module materials, participants must have or create a UUA profile name.
 On UUA.org, click on “create account” at the top right and follow instructions on the page.
 If you have already participated in an online module, use the profile name you have already created.
 You must have a UUA.org username and provide it during your registration for the module.
 This allows the module facilitators to add you to the group so you can begin the preparation required before the first session.